FhmDmi/Eegle-Tools/results/README.md

 # Results

-This section of the repository contains all the tools and files needed to observe and analyze results from the `WithinSessionEvaluation` folder in the same GitHub repository.
+This section of the repository contains all the tools and files needed to observe and analyze results from the `Within-Session Evaluation` folder in the same GitHub repository.

 ## Repository Structure